 Queenie Rosita Law

-Queenie Rosita Law cleverly combined her family textiles and hospitality heritage into an art studio that teams prints and design for the corporate world; Production Q has collaborated with Mandarin Oriental, Sino Group and Lane Crawford, among other clients.
+Queenie Rosita Law cleverly combined her family textiles and hospitality heritage into an art studio that teams prints and design for the corporate world; Q Studio has collaborated with Mandarin Oriental, Sino Group and Lane Crawford, among other clients.
 Law also publishes artistic city guides and penned the cathartic book, Dear Life, after her traumatic kidnapping in 2015.
 She also opened Q Contemporary, a gallery in Budapest.

 Raymond Law Ka-kui